DFE-Digital/github-actions/DraftReleaseByTag/README.md

 * release_name - Name of the release
 * release_body - Body text of the release
 * release_sha  - Target Commit SHA of the Release
-* found - 1 or 0 depending on whether the release was found ( depreciated )

 ### Example
 ```